-- Run the following command to see the cluster status now and you should see all the nodes in the cluster and their mode, whether RAM or DISK:
+4. Run the following commands to set HA policy and see the cluster status now and you should see all the nodes in the cluster and their mode, whether RAM or DISK:

 You’re done.
 In the management console of all the nodes on the browser, you will see same graphs, messages, queues.
 This is an active-active cluster that we have setup.
 Below is an example of how the nodes would look like (I have added a third one as well which is in RAM mode):

 For failover, I am using a simple AWS Route53 Health check, which makes a DNS switch to one of the secondary servers if the primary server fails to respond.
 Once the above steps are performed, you can just make a simple script to push RabbitMQ master’s status to AWS CloudWatch.
 There can be infinite ways to do so, I am using a simple telnet: